 Arcadia Dunes/C.S.
 Mott Nature Preserve – Arcadia

 Located north of Arcadia, the Arcadia Dunes/C.S.
 Mott Nature Preserve is loaded with hiking opportunities.
-From challenging hikes to easy loops, it’s a great place to hit the trail and explore.
+From challenging hikes to easy loops, it’s a great place to hit this northern Michigan hiking trail and explore.

-For a more challenging hike, hit the Baldy Trails/Baldy Trailhead loop.
+For a more challenging hike on one of the Acardia hiking trails, hit the Baldy Trails/Baldy Trailhead loop.
 Sweeping views of Lake Michigan and Sleeping Bear Dunes from Baldy Dune are a highlight of this trail system.
 Both short and longer hikes to the scenic overlooks are available.

-Other trails include the multi-use Dry Hills Trails and Camp Trails.
+Other Michigan hiking trails in Arcadia include the multi-use Dry Hills Trails and Camp Trails.
 These offer more hiking options, plus trail running and mountain biking.